mke2111/Ruby-Bot/README.md

 Create an account with Telegram and search for the [Botfather](https://t.me/botfather).
 Follow the instructions and create a bot, you will then receive an API Token that looks like this: `1347431199:AAH4hPt6PDiJB4swk23Lb4oOzwocjKpba0S4` and the link to your bot.<br>

 **step 5**
-In the terminal, run `touch .env` and store the API token for your bot in a variable named `TOKEN =`
+In the terminal, run `touch token.env` and store the API token for your bot in a variable named `TOKEN=`

 **step 6**
 Now run `cd bin`, followed by `mains.rb` and Karen will start up in the terminal.